Common items like nail polish, perfume, and hair spray are considered hazardous material, and require special procedures when shipping them.

 - Choose Parcel Select Ground as your service

-- Place a “Surface Transportation Only” sticker on the label side of your package.
-You can see an example here.
+- Place a "limited quantity" sticker on the label side of your package.
+You can buy them here.

 Common hazardous materials